OpenAADL/polyorb-hi-c/examples/aadlv2/torture_gqueue/README.md

 previous value sent thanks to the assertion : reception == sent_lvl -
 number + j + 1.
 The value is then dequeued to get to the following value.

+Test Periodic 2 :

+This time two messages are as well sent to the periodic task to itself.

+The goal is to verify whether, if the queue is full, an error message is well sent.
+We set up a reception port with a size of 1 and we sent 2 messages to this port.

+If a message is printed, then the test is passed.
+The user is able to see it itself on the console.